 On my journey to try to master all things vinous I have come to love the category of Fortified Wines be they Madeira, Port, Vin Doux Naturels, Liquer Muscats or Sherry.
 The history behind each style’s production methods and their evolution is as fascinating as those very different styles are to taste and enjoy.

-Sherry is currently very fashionable; dedicated bars are popping up in London, New York, Hong Kong (sadly not in KL so far).
-You will however find sherry on many a restaurant menu here.
-The latest trend is to pair it, by the glass, with food to enjoy not only as an aperitif as your Granny may have sipped her Bristol Cream (or was that just my Granny??).
+Sherry is currently very fashionable; dedicated bars are popping up in London, New York, Hong Kong.
+You will also find sherry on many a restaurant menus The latest trend is to pair it, by the glass, with food to enjoy not only as an aperitif as your Granny may have sipped her Bristol Cream (or was that just my Granny??).